riadjoseph/Go_Seo/README.md

 **Usage:** listURLs
 # segmentifyLite (work in progress)
 segmentifyLite generates the regex for the following segments:
-- first level folders
+- First level folders
-- second level folders
+- Second level folders
-- parameter usage
+- Parameter usage
 - No. of parameters
 - Parameter keys
 - No. of folders